March 16, 2021

 Has corporate writing become content marketing writing?

 In many ways, content marketing writing is the new corporate writing.
-I’ve done this kind of work, where you write for a business or brand, rather than for an editorial publication, on demand.
+I’ve done this kind of work, where you write for a business or brand, rather than for an editorial publication, on-demand.
 These days there’s a lot of content marketing writing, just have a look at LinkedIn at all the content managers and the like, and this tells you that businesses, brands and organizations of all stripes recognize the importance of content marketing.

 How do you mix editorial and content writing as a freelancer?

 At the moment, I’m working in a part-time position and freelancing as well.
 So I can pick and choose what I do and this allows me to develop story ideas that I want to pursue for editorial and take on content marketing writing as opportunities come up.
 There are interesting opportunities at all sorts of organizations, from corporate to non-profit, in content writing nowadays.
+(Here’s how you can freelance on the side while working full time.)

 Where do you find content marketing writing jobs?

-LinkedIn is a good resource for content marketing opportunities.
+LinkedIn is a good resource for freelancers looking for content marketing opportunities.
 But you need to craft your profile description to send the right signals to content marketing managers and those who are looking for freelance writers.
 Many freelancers still have the ‘CV mentality’ when it comes to their LinkedIn profile, but you need to think ‘marketing’ or specifically how you can show that you understand what content marketing is and how your skills can create content to deliver on the marketing objectives for that brand/organization/manager.
 It’s quite a shift if you’re used to doing straight editorial, but once you make it, you’ll start thinking along the lines of marketing your skills and expertise to help meet their goals and objectives rather than just listing where you’ve worked or what you’ve done.

 To improve your LinkedIn profile for content marketing jobs, try these tips: